 What is your favorite teaching tool?

-I like asking my singing students to play hopscotch to learn scales and intervals.
+I make my singing students play hopscotch to learn scales and intervals.
 Did you know scales are structured like hopscotch, where some notes are easier to land on than others?
 Well, you do now!

 How do you describe your lessons?

 Because your voice is *literally* inside of you, I rely heavily on body awareness and good breathing.
 We start with physical alignment and breathing exercises to build a solid foundation for the rest of the lesson.
 Then we’ll warm up your voice to get it going (like a car in Chicago winter, as a student brilliantly said to me).
 After that we’ll apply what we've learned to a song (for singers), or real-world sentences and conversations (for trans voice folks).